-• Exhibit I .
-"Required by Law" shall have the same meaning as the term "required by law" in 45 CFR Section 164.103. m. " Secretary " shall mean the Secretary of the Department of Health and Human Services or his/her designee. n. .
-"Security Rule" shall mean the Security Standards for the Protection of Electronic Protected Health Information at 45 CFR Part 164, Subpart C, and amendments thereto. ο.
-"Unsecured Protected Health Information" means protected health information that is not secured by a technology standard that renders protected health information unusable, unreadable, or indecipherable to unauthorized individuals and is developed or endorsed by a standards developing organization that is accredited by the American National Standards Institute. р.
-Other Definitions - All terms not otherwise defined herein shall have the meaning established under 45 C.F.R.
+- "Required by Law" shall have the same meaning as the term "required by law" in 45 CFR Section 164.103. - m.
+"Secretary" shall mean the Secretary of the Department of Health and Human Services or his/her designee. - n.
+"Security Rule" shall mean the Security Standards for the Protection of Electronic Protected Health Information at 45 CFR Part 164, Subpart C, and amendments thereto. - o.
+"Unsecured Protected Health Information" means protected health information that is not secured by a technology standard that renders protected health information unusable, unreadable, or indecipherable to unauthorized individuals and is developed or endorsed by a standards developing organization that is accredited by the American National Standards Institute. - p.
+Other Definitions All terms not otherwise defined herein shall have the meaning established under 45 C.F.R.
 Parts 160, 162 and 164, as amended from time to time, and the HITECH Act.

 (2) Business Associate Use and Disclosure of Protected Health Information.
-8. Business Associate shall not use, disclose, maintain or transmit Protected Health Information (PHI) except as reasonably necessary to provide the services outlined under Exhibit A of the Agreement.
-Further, Business Associate, including but not limited to all its directors, officers, employees and agents, shall not use, disclose, maintain or transmit PHI in any manner that would constitute a violation of the Privacy and Security Rule. b.
-Business Associate may use or disclose PHI:I.For the proper management and administration of the Business Associate;II.As required by law, pursuant to the terms set forth in paragraph d. below; orIII.For data aggregation purposes for the health care operations of CoveredEntity.
-C. To the extent Business Associate is permitted under the Agreement to disclose PHI to a third party.
-Business Associate must obtain prior to making any such disclosure. (i)

-- third party, Business Associate must obtain, prior to making any such disclosure, (i) reasonable assurances from the third party that such PHI will be held confidentially and used or further disclosed only as required by law or for the purpose for which it was disclosed to the third party; and (ii) an agreement from such third party to notify Business Associate, in accordance with the HIPAA Privacy, Security, and Breach Notification Rules of any breaches of the confidentiality of the PHI, to the extent It has obtained knowledge of such breach. - d.
-The Business Associate shall not, unless such disclosure is reasonably necessary to provide services under Exhibit A of the Agreement, disclose any PHI in response to a request for disclosure on the basis that It is required by law, without first notifying Covered Entity so that Covered Entity has an opportunity to object to the disclosure to seek appropriate relief.
-If Covered Entity objects to such disclosure, the Busine)
+- a.
+Business Associate shall not use, disclose, maintain or transmit Protected Health Information (PHI) except as reasonably necessary to provide the services outlined under Exhibit A of the Agreement.
+Further, Business Associate, including but not limited to all its directors, officers, employees and agents, shall not use, disclose, maintain or transmit PHI in any manner that would constitute a violation of the Privacy and Security Rule. - b.
+Business Associate may use or disclose PHI: - For the proper management and administration of the Business Associate; - II.
+As required by law, pursuant to the terms set forth in paragraph d. below; or - III.
+For data aggregation purposes for the health care operations of Covered Entity. - c.
+To the extent Business Associate is permitted under the Agreement to disclose PHI to a third party, Business Associate must obtain, prior to making any such disclosure, (i) reasonable assurances from the third party that such PHI will be held confidentially and used or further disclosed only as required by law or for the purpose for which it was disclosed to the third party; and (ii) an agreement from such third party to notify Business Associate, in accordance with the HIPAA Privacy, Security, and Breach Notification Rules of any breaches of the confidentiality of the PHI, to the extent it has obtained knowledge of such breach. - d.
+The Business Associate shall not, unless such disclosure is reasonably necessary to provide services under Exhibit A of the Agreement, disclose any PHI in response to a request for disclosure on the basis that it is required by law, without first notifying Covered Entity so that Covered Entity has an opportunity to object to the disclosure and to seek appropriate relief.
+If Covered Entity objects to such disclosure, the Business